-A person applying for Medicaid must disclose all financial transactions he or she was involved in during a set period of time — frequently called the “look-back period.”
-The state Medicaid agency then determines whether the Medicaid applicant transferred any assets for less than fair market value during this period.
-The look-back period for all transfers is 60 months (except in California, where it is 30 months).
-Also, keep in mind that because the Medicaid program is administered by the states, your state’s transfer rules may diverge from the national norm.
-To take just one important example, New York State does not apply the transfer rules to recipients of home care (also called community care).
+A person applying for Medicaid must disclose all financial transactions they were involved in during a set period of time — frequently called the “lookback period.”
+The state Medicaid agency then determines whether the Medicaid applicant transferred any assets for less than fair market value during this time.
+The lookback period for all transfers is 60 months (except in California and New York Community Medicaid, where it is 30 months).
+Also, keep in mind that because the Medicaid program is administered by the states, it’s important to understand Arkansas transfer rules if you live in White County, Pulaski County, Saline County, and surrounding areas, including Sherwood, Little Rock, and Benton, AR.

 In other words, the penalty period would not begin until the nursing home resident was out of funds, meaning there would be no money to pay the nursing home for however long the penalty period lasts.
-In states that have so-called “filial responsibility laws,” nursing homes may seek reimbursement from the residents’ children.
-These rarely-enforced laws, which are on the books in 29 states, hold adult children responsible for financial support of indigent parents and, in some cases, medical and nursing home costs.
+In states with so-called “filial responsibility laws,” nursing homes may seek reimbursement from the resident’s children.
+These rarely enforced laws, which are on the books in 29 states, hold adult children responsible for the financial support of indigent parents and, in some cases, medical and nursing home costs.
 In 2012, a Pennsylvania appeals court found a son liable for his mother’s $93,000 nursing home bill under the state’s filial responsibility law.

 Exceptions and Limitations

-Transferring assets to certain recipients will not trigger a period of Medicaid ineligibility.
+Transferring assets to certain recipients won’t trigger a period of Medicaid ineligibility.
 These exempt recipients include the following:

 - A spouse (or a transfer to anyone else as long as it is for the spouse’s benefit)